Seeking Treatment: How Can I Find Resources For Refractory Depression?

 Your provider may want clarification on how you’ve responded to other types of treatment, including psychotherapy.
 They will likely also ask about other health conditions that may have exacerbated depressive symptoms or impacted the effectiveness of medication.
 Be sure to discuss any specific health conditions, like thyroid disorders, chronic pain, or heart problems, with your doctor.

-Exploring medication strategies for treating TRD
+Exploring medication strategies as treatment for TRD

 If nothing seems to effectively treat your depression, a licensed clinical professional will consider the entire scope of your treatment plan, including medications, psychotherapy, and alternative treatments for refractory depression.